Hanz-Tech/midi-adapter-software/README.md

 ## Volca FM Velocity
  By default the adapter will read velocity from midi notes and tranpose them in to the correct MIDI cc signal and sent via MIDI-OUT
  The Volca FM channels are set by `VOLCAFM_MIDI_CHANNEL_1` and `VOLCAFM_MIDI_CHANNEL_2`.
 You can either set 1 or both channels

+## Transpose Control
+ By default tranpose control are not send to the MIDI out, but you can change that by setting `DISABLE_TRANSPORT` to 0

 # Modifying MIDI assignment